alexeymhv/adop-cartridges-cookbook/_docs/recipes/running-maven.md

 permalink: /docs/recipes/running-maven/
 ---

-Let’s say you want your pipeline to invoke a Maven build.
+This section describes how to invoke a Maven build.

 # Method